hajri94/Predictive-Model-for-Heat-Load-in-Buildings-Connected-to-District-Heating-Network/README.md

 # Model Optimization to Predict the Heat Load

-In this part, we calibrate our models for prediction purpose.
+We calibrate our models for prediction purpose.
 We evaluate the effect of including various type of input parameters to improve the forecast accuracy of the models.